ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 | trackerror   | 30    | 1.03                  |
 | appload      | 27    | 0.93                  |

 A significant portion of my Drake listens appears to be passive rather than intentional.
 This is largely due to Spotify's autoplay feature, which automatically plays the next song after one finishes.
-In these cases, I'm not actively choosing to listen to Drake—I'm simply letting the music continue playing.
-This is most likely due to the large amount of Drake in my liked songs (my most common method of listening), thus it makes sense that a large proportion of my plays from a Drake are from sceniaros where a Drake song is simply the next in line due to his relatively large presence in my liked songs.
+<br/><br/> In these cases, I'm not actively choosing to listen to Drake — I'm simply letting the music continue playing.
+<br/><br/> This is most likely due to the large amount of Drake in my liked songs playlist (my most played playlist), thus it makes sense that a large proportion of my plays from Drake are from sceniaros where a Drake song is simply the next in line due to his relatively large presence in my liked songs.

 ```sql
 Select TOP 10 Artist, Cast(count(Track)*1.0/(SELECT COUNT(*)*1.0